-It’s a three-year qualifying law degree which leads to the next stage in legal training: either the LPC for solicitors or the BPTC for barristers.
+The LLB is a three-year higher education qualifying law degree which leads to the next stage in training to enter the legal profession: either the LPC for solicitors (soon to be replaced by the SQE) or the BPTC for barristers.

-The LLB degree is not to be confused with a law BA, which would need to be followed by a GDL in order to lead to a qualification.
+The LLB degree is not to be confused with a law BA, which would need to be followed by a law conversion course in order to lead to a qualification.

 LLB law degrees are offered by hundreds of universities across the UK.
 It is therefore important to do your research and make sure you choose the one that’s right for you.

-Many universities offer LLB degrees with an additional year to study French Law or German Law.
-Other universities offer joint law courses such as a politics, philosophy and law LLB.
+Many universities offer degrees with an additional year to study French Law or German Law.
+Other universities offer joint law courses such as politics, philosophy and law LLB.

-There are seven compulsory LLB modules that you must study in order to complete this qualifying law degree.
+There are seven compulsory LLB modules that you must study in order to complete this degree.

 You should choose law modules that may be relevant to your future career if you have thought that far ahead.
-Otherwise, selecting modules that genuinely interest you and will keep you motivated is a great idea.
+Otherwise, selecting modules from the law degree syllabus that genuinely interest you and will keep you motivated is a great idea.

-If you choose an LLB degree program with an option to study law abroad, you will typically do this in the third year of your four year LLB qualifying law degree.
+If you choose an LLB degree program with an option to study law abroad, you will typically do this in the third year of your course.

 Don’t forget that different universities have different course structures, so you should check the university law undergraduate pages for more information!